rkhullar/medium-articles/terraform/readme.md

 ### Objective
 Terraform and Terragrunt are powerful devops tools to manage cloud infrastructure as code.
-With this tutorial you'll learn how to manage resources for an example AWS project like my previous tutorial:
+With this tutorial you'll learn how to manage resources for an example AWS project like from my previous tutorial:
 [FastAPI on AWS with MongoDB Atlas and Okta][medium-fastpi]

 ### Terraform Intro